awaregroup/IIALab/labs/Lab04.md

 6. Click **Save**, then click **Next**, then click **Next**
 7. Leave the routes as they are and click **Next**
 8. Click **Submit**
+9. Run through step 4.3 again to verify that the SimulatedTemperatureSensor module is now reporting every second instead of every 5 seconds

 ### 5.2 - Update Stream Analytics Edge Job
 1. In the [Azure Portal (https://portal.azure.com)](https://portal.azure.com) open the **msiotlabs-iia-user##** resource group